h-a-n-a/rspack-allocation-test/README.md

 This executes the code in `src/main.rs`.

-In this demo, an rspack compiler was created to compile JavaScript in `10000` directly.
+In this demo, an rspack compiler was created to compile JavaScript in `10000` directory.
 For each `build` and `rebuild`, Rspack would trigger [tokio-rs](https://github.com/tokio-rs/tokio) to spawn(if not already spawned) a few green threads to drive asynchronous tasks.
 Then, Rspack would trigger a series of JavaScript module transformations, then optimizations.
 Finally, assets generated in each `build` or `rebuild` will be emitted to the dist file.

 **Actual behavior**: